oguzhantasimaz/file_server/README.md

 ## Notes

-* Currently program does not download files only shows file/files with char "a" on earlier position than other files.
+* Currently the program does not download files, only shows file/files with char "a" in an earlier position than other files.